Research and development

 A chronological overview of research topics we have worked on jointly with the Faculty of Electrical Engineering and Communication Technologies at the Brno University of Technology.

-The main part of our research takes place in the area of modern technologies and design in cooperation between SMTplus.CZ and the Brno University of Technology, Faculty of Electrical Engineering and Communication Technologies.
-The company provides modern manufacturing technology — a pick-and-place machine, wave soldering and more.
+The main part of our research takes place in modern technologies and design, in cooperation between SMTplus.CZ and the Brno University of Technology, Faculty of Electrical Engineering and Communication Technologies.
+The company provides manufacturing technology — a pick-and-place machine, wave soldering and more.
 Students contribute through their bachelor's, master's and doctoral projects.

 Electrical interconnection along the z-axis